The Scary Red Laser Spotlight

 When we finally got there it was dark, but you could see the lights of the city below and the last vestiges of daylight.
 We hoped the laser was aimed correctly because there were trees and bushes, along with parts of the hill all around.

 There were a few cars parked and some necking going on inside.
 Something like you see in the movies.
-We weren’t interested in that, but headed for a clearing where we hoped the laser beam might possibly be seen.
+However, we weren’t interested in that, but headed for a clearing where we hoped the laser beam might possibly be seen.
 We didn’t know what to expect.
 We didn’t know if we could even to see such a weak 50 milliwatt red laser beam.

 Could we See the Laser Beam 7 Miles Away?

-In the center of the beam, it was the laser beam shinning directly at us.
+In the center of the beam, it was the red laser beam shinning directly at us.
 It was very bright.
 It was like a big scary red laser spotlight.
 In fact it was far brighter than all of the lights you could see in Pasadena.
 The lights from the surrounding little cities were weak compared to the laser beam.

 We were all surprised.
 The beam not only could be seen, but it was very bright.
-It’s hard to describe how bright that little laser beam was.
+It’s hard to describe how bright that little red laser beam was.
 Roughly you could say it was about as bright as a setting sun on the horizon.
 You could see almost no light from the side of the beam.
 But directly in center of the beam it was almost blinding.

 Couples in the cars were looking at us and wondering what the commotion was about.
 I doubt any of them could see the laser beam from their positions.
-We stayed there a few minutes amazed at the brightness and narrowness of that little laser.
+We stayed there a few minutes amazed at the brightness and narrowness of that little red laser laser.
 I wondered how much brighter a more powerful laser would be.
 What about one that had lenses to focus the beam into a smaller beam width?

 My Interest in Science Peaked and has Stayed High ever Since